CassNoisette/Professional-ReadME/Develop/utils/README.md

   # Title
-   Professional ReadMe Generator
+   ReadMe generator
   ---

   ## Description
-   1. Using Node.js, users can easily generate a professional ReadME, by answering a set of questions.
+   Using Node.js, users can easily generate a professional ReadME, by answering a set of questions.
 Once all questions have been answered, a new ReadMe file will automatically be created, using the appropriate format.
 This application will enable the users to devote more time on other projects
    ---

    ## Table of contents
-   clear
+   N/A
    ---

    ## Installation
-   jnkm]nkmn l
+   To use this application, please install npm inquirer version 8.2.4
    ---

    ## criteria